JonathanLTurner03/StyxMix/README.md

 Firstly, I wanted to allow wireless and wired connection, along with the ability to switch between devices.
 Secondly, the project hasn't been updated in quite a long time as far as I can tell.
-This means that it may not work with newer versions of Windows, or may have bugs that have been fixed in newer versions of Python.
-Along with that I wanted to develop the project in Python to allow for more platform independent development with the potential ability to support Linux in the future.
+This means that it may not work with newer versions of Windows, or may have bugs that have been fixed in newer versions of Go.
+Along with that, I wanted to develop the project in Python to allow for more platform independent development with the potential ability to support Linux in the future.